MaddyGuthridge/Universal-Controller-Script/docs/contributing/devices/controlsurface.md

 ## Extending Existing Control Surfaces

-By default, the provided control surfaces don't provide any advanced functionality such as colour or annotation support.
+By default, the provided control surfaces don't provide any advanced functionality such as color or annotation support.
 If a control on your device supports this, or requires logic that doesn't work well with the parent class (such as the M-Audio Hammer 88 Pro's pitch wheel), it should implement it in a child class to the control surface it most accurately represents, and then